Bantay: Cultural and historical

 One of two parishes in the municipality.
 It serves as the Sanctuary of Nuestra Señora de La Caridad, the Queen of Ilocandia.
 The church and bell tower are considered to be two of the oldest structures in the province, as the bell tower was built in 1590 and the church was in the following year.
 The place, especially the bell tower, is a tourist attraction mostly accessed from Vigan by means of horse-drawn carts called "calesas."
-The original beauty of the structures are still preserved until today.
+The bell tower is recognized as a National Cultural Treasure along with several other Spanish colonial-era watchtowers along the Ilocos coastline.